 If your circumstances are unusual (e.g., you have incurred high medical bills due to illness), your debt may be forgiven.
 Tax debt forgiveness is not common but remains a possibility if you can prove to the IRS that you have been struggling with significant hardship.

-Dealing with the IRS can be intimidating, which is why working with an experienced tax attorney can ensure the best outcome for your circumstances.
+Dealing with the IRS can be intimidating, which is why working with an experienced New Jersey tax attorney can ensure the best outcome for your circumstances.
 At Paladini Law, we will help you find the right solution for your tax debt, whether it be a payment plan, Offer in Compromise, or application for debt forgiveness.

 Attorney Brad Paladini will give you peace of mind by working to remove any levy on your assets so that you don’t lose important property that you worked hard to acquire.
 For more information, please contact Paladini Law or call 201-381-4472.